Skip to content

 “Many businesses make the mistake of trying to be active on every social platform without understanding where their customers actually spend time,” explains Ciaran Connolly, founder of ProfileTree, a Belfast-based web design and digital marketing agency.
 “We have worked with over 1,000 clients since 2011, and the pattern is consistent: businesses that focus on two or three platforms where they can deliver genuine value outperform those spreading themselves across a dozen networks with sporadic posting.”

 Match your content strengths to platform formats.
 If you are comfortable on camera or have video production capabilities, prioritise YouTube and TikTok.
 If your strength is written thought leadership, LinkedIn and Medium make more sense.
-If you have strong visual assets (product photography, design work), Instagram and Pinterest will serve you well.
+If you have strong visual assets, Instagram and Pinterest will serve you well.
+Be honest about what you can produce consistently, because the format you cannot sustain is the wrong format.

 Think about the full customer journey.
 Social media is one piece of the puzzle.
 Your profiles should drive traffic to a well-designed website that converts visitors into customers.
-Without that connection, social media activity generates attention but not revenue.
+Without that connection, social media activity generates attention but not revenue, so the website development behind your profiles matters as much as the posts themselves.
+The same joined-up thinking applies to search: as covered below, social and search engine optimisation reinforce each other when they are planned together.

-Use cross-promotion strategies to get more value from each piece of content.
-A YouTube video can become a TikTok clip, a LinkedIn article, an Instagram carousel, and a blog post.
-This multiplies your output without multiplying your workload.
+Use cross-promotion to get more from each piece of content.
+A single YouTube video can become a TikTok clip, a LinkedIn article, an Instagram carousel, and a blog post.
+This multiplies your output without increasing your workload, which is why video so often sits at the centre of a content plan.
+ProfileTree works with SMEs across Northern Ireland and the UK to connect these channels rather than run them in isolation.

 How many social media platforms are there in total?

-There are hundreds of social media platforms operating globally, but only around 15 to 20 have significant user bases above 100 million monthly active users.
-The exact number changes regularly as new platforms launch and others shut down.
-For business purposes, most companies will only ever need to focus on 2 to 5 platforms based on where their specific audience is active.
+There are hundreds of social media platforms operating globally, but only about 15 to 20 have user bases of more than 100 million monthly active users.
+Most businesses will only need to focus on 2 to 5 platforms, depending on where their audience is active.

 What is the most popular social media platform in 2026?

-Facebook remains the largest social media platform with over 3.07 billion monthly active users.
-YouTube is the second largest with approximately 2.85 billion.
-WhatsApp and Instagram are close behind with around 2.8 billion and 2.3 billion respectively.
-In terms of engagement and cultural influence with younger audiences, TikTok is often considered the most impactful platform despite having fewer total users.
+Facebook remains the largest with over 3.07 billion monthly active users, followed by YouTube at roughly 2.85 billion.
+For engagement and cultural influence with younger audiences, TikTok is often considered the most impactful despite having fewer total users.

 Which social media platforms are best for small businesses in the UK?

-For most small businesses in the UK, a combination of Facebook (for local community reach), Instagram (for visual marketing), and LinkedIn (for B2B relationships) provides the strongest foundation.
-If your business can produce video content, YouTube should also be a priority.
-The specific mix depends on your industry and target audience; a restaurant will get more from Instagram and TikTok than LinkedIn, while a consultancy firm will find LinkedIn far more valuable.
+For most UK small businesses, Facebook for local reach, Instagram for visual marketing, and LinkedIn for B2B relationships form the strongest foundation.
+A restaurant will get more from Instagram and TikTok, while a consultancy will find LinkedIn far more valuable.

 Leave a comment